PawanBhatt00/Codtech-project-task-two/README.md

 #Demo
-You can see a live demo of the website [here](insert link to live demo if available).
+You can see a live demo of the website [https://pawanbhatt00.github.io/Codtech-project-task-two/](insert link to live demo if available).

 #Installation
 To run this project locally:

-#Clone the repository: git clone https://github.com/your-username/your-repository.git
-Open index.html in your web browser.

 #Usage